alex-sir/pomotimer/README.md

 ### Ready to Deploy

 Before adding and committing with git, run `npx gulp production` to generate the correct files for a production build.
 It is similar to `npx gulp` except it wraps JavaScript files in a self-executing function.
-This is to prevent polluting the global namespace and save space in the browser. `npx gulp` doesn't do this to make debugging in the browser easier, although it isn't necessary if for some reason something breaks.
+This is to prevent polluting the global namespace and save space in the browser.

 ## Gulp Tasks